 There are several things to consider when planning your travel vaccinations, including:

-- the country or countries you are visiting – some diseases are more common in certain parts of the world and less common in others
+- the country or countries you're visiting – some diseases are more common in certain parts of the world and less common in others

-- when you are travelling – some diseases are more common at certain times of the year, for example during the rainy season
+- when you're travelling – some diseases are more common at certain times of the year; for example, during the rainy season

-- where you are staying – in general, you will be more at risk of disease in rural areas than in urban areas, and if you are backpacking and staying in hostels or camping, you may be more at risk than if you were on a package holiday and staying in a hotel
+- where you're staying – in general, you'll be more at risk of disease in rural areas than in urban areas, and if you're backpacking and staying in hostels or camping, you may be more at risk than if you were on a package holiday and staying in a hotel

-- how long you will be staying – the longer your stay, the greater your risk of being exposed to diseases
+- how long you'll be staying – the longer your stay, the greater your risk of being exposed to diseases

-- your age and health – some people may be more vulnerable to infection than others, while some vaccinations cannot be given to people with certain medical conditions
+- your age and health – some people may be more vulnerable to infection than others, while some vaccinations can't be given to people with certain medical conditions

-- what you will be doing during your stay – for example, whether you will be spending a lot of time outdoors, such as trekking or working in rural areas
+- what you'll be doing during your stay – for example, whether you'll be spending a lot of time outdoors, such as trekking or working in rural areas

-- if you are working as an aid worker – you may come into contact with more diseases if you are working in a refugee camp or helping after a natural disaster
+- if you're working as an aid worker – you may come into contact with more diseases if you're working in a refugee camp or helping after a natural disaster

-- if you are working in a medical setting – for example, a doctor or nurse may require additional vaccinations
+- if you're working in a medical setting – for example, a doctor or nurse may require additional vaccinations

-- if you are in contact with animals – in this case, you may be more at risk of getting diseases that are spread by animals, such as rabies
+- if you are in contact with animals – in this case, you may be more at risk of getting diseases spread by animals, such as rabies

-If you are only travelling to countries in northern and central Europe, North America or Australia, it is unlikely that you will need to have any vaccinations.
+If you're only travelling to countries in northern and central Europe, North America or Australia, you're unlikely to need any vaccinations.

-If possible, see your GP at least eight weeks before you are due to travel, because some vaccinations need to be given well in advance to allow your body to develop immunity and some involve multiple doses spread over several weeks.
+If possible, see your GP at least eight weeks before you're due to travel.
+Some vaccinations need to be given well in advance to allow your body to develop immunity.
+Some also involve multiple doses spread over several weeks.